optimistiCli/diwu/README.md

 All the files used in this walkthrough can be found in the `vimd` dir in this repo.

 ## Implied Dir Structure
-The `voorbeeld` (Dutch for “example”) dir of this repo exhibits the structure that is recommended for the diwu projects.
+The `voorbeeld` (Dutch for “example”) dir of this repo exhibits the structure that is recommended for a diwu project.

 ```
 $ tree voorbeeld